HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 {{ figure_markup(
   image="distribution-of-css-response-sizes-by-device-type.png",
-  caption="Distribution of CSS response sizes by device type.", description=""Bar chart of the distribution of CSS resource sizes by device type, across home and inner pages.
+  caption="Distribution of CSS response sizes by device type.", description="Bar chart of the distribution of CSS resource sizes by device type, across home and inner pages.
 At the 10th percentile, it is 10 KB for desktop and 8 KB for mobile, at the 25th percentile it is 36 KB for desktop and 32 KB for mobile, at the 50th percentile, it is 80 KB for desktop URLs, 75 KB for mobile URLs, at the 75th percentile it's 152 KB for desktop, 146 for mobile, and the 90th percentile it's 269 KB for desktop and 260 KB for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRhwSJkKZwXMgxXEe9VbCGUazuIPoC5SERZ_DUWxxxoQjG4O4TbcWa_DA_mUBKM3XSOEBbbEKfucuny/pubchart?oid=724413424&format=interactive", sheets_gid="526470628", sql_file="bytes_per_type.sql"